DimitriTimoz/ElectricSkateboardFiveM/README.md

 How to install:
 1) Place the folder '[ELECTRIC-SKATEBOARD]'in your resources folder
+2) Go to “resources/[ELECTRIC-SKATEBOARD]/skate/” and create an empty ‘__resource.lua’.
-2) Add 'start skate' and 'add electric-skateboard' in your 'server.cfg'
+3) Add ‘start skate’ and ‘add electric-skateboard’ in your ‘server.cfg’
-3) If you want add a menu config the triggers events
+4) If you want add a menu config the triggers events
-4) Start your server
+5) Start your server

 How to use:
 - '/longboard' to do spawn the skateboard